smathot/pythontutorials/content/pages/get-started.md

 next_url: %url:syntax%

 There are many ways in which you can install and use Python.
+But if you're unsure how to get started, the instructions below are a good way to get coding quickly!

 ## Python 2 or 3?